Abdulquddus Atiah

-Abdulquddus Atiah Mohammed Qawod (born 1 March 1997) is a Saudi professional footballer who plays as a goalkeeper for Al-Taawoun.
+Abdulquddus Attiah Mohammed Qawod (born 1 March 1997) is a Saudi professional footballer who plays as a goalkeeper for Al-Ula and the Saudi Arabia national team.

 Club career

-On 26 January 2018, Atiah signed a 6-month contract with Al-Fayha.
-On 1 February 2020, Atiah signed a four-year contract with Al-Wehda.
+On 26 January 2018, Attiah signed a 6-month contract with Al-Fayha.
+On 1 February 2020, Attiah signed a four-year contract with Al-Wehda.
 He made his debut for Al-Wehda on 2 January 2020, coming off the bench against Al-Raed during the King Cup round of 16.
 He made two saves during the shootout helping Al-Wehda reach the quarter-finals.
-On 29 February 2020, Atiah made his league debut in a 3–2 defeat to Al-Fateh.
-On 18 October 2020, Atiah joined Al-Adalah on a one-year loan.
+On 29 February 2020, Attiah made his league debut in a 3–2 defeat to Al-Fateh.
+On 18 October 2020, Attiah joined Al-Adalah on a one-year loan.

-During the 2021–22 season, Atiah made 31 appearances, helping Al-Wehda return to the Pro League.
-On 20 December 2022, Atiah made his first appearance of the 2022–23 season, keeping a clean sheet in the 1–0 away win against Damac in the round of 16 of the King Cup.
-On 31 July 2024, Atiah joined Al-Taawoun on a free transfer.
+During the 2021–22 season, Attiah made 31 appearances, helping Al-Wehda return to the Pro League.
+On 20 December 2022, Attiah made his first appearance of the 2022–23 season, keeping a clean sheet in the 1–0 away win against Damac in the round of 16 of the King Cup.
+On 31 July 2024, Attiah joined Al-Taawoun on a free transfer.

 International career

-Atiah represented the Saudi national team at the 23rd Arabian Gulf Cup.
+Attiah represented the Saudi national team at the 23rd Arabian Gulf Cup.